“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 Back in 2006, I attended a small after-work gathering.
 Just a few co-workers enjoying some drinks and conversation.
 I started chatting with one of my co-worker’s girlfriends, and she was nice and seemed smart and thoughtful.

-I asked what she did for a living, and she said she had just lost her job and on the search for a new one.
+I asked what she did for a living, and she said she had just lost her job and was on the search for a new one.
 But she was finding it difficult to land a new job and was bummed out about it.

 Then she says, “but that’s ok, I just bought a brand-new Honda Accord yesterday!!”